 Orthodontics is not merely for improving the aesthetics of the smile; orthodontic treatment can improve an improper bite (malocclusion).
 Malocclusions occur as a result of tooth or jaw misalignment.
 This can affect the way you smile, chew, clean your teeth or feel about your smile.

 Why should malocclusions be treated?

 According to studies by the American Association of Orthodontists, untreated malocclusions can result in a variety of problems.
 Crowded teeth are more difficult to properly brush and floss, which may contribute to tooth decay and/or gum disease.
 Protruding teeth are more susceptible to accidental chipping.
-Cross bites can result in unfavorable growth and uneven tooth wear.
-Open bites can result in tongue-thrusting habits and speech impediments.
-Ultimately, orthodontics does more than make a beautiful smile—it creates a healthier you.
+Cross bites can result in unfavourable growth and uneven tooth wear.
+Open bites can result in tongue-thrust-swallowing habits and speech impediments.
+Ultimately, orthodontics can do more than make a beautiful smile—it can create a healthier you.